Vehicles and associated assets may be one of the most capital-intensive considerations for your operation…

 With regular maintenance you can ensure that your operation’s heavy equipment can handle the job it was purchased to perform.
 You can also:

-Increase the lifespan of your equipment by keeping it running longer, which in turn minimizes the need to invest capital in replacement units.
+- Increase the lifespan of your equipment by keeping it running longer, which in turn minimises the need to invest capital in replacement units.
 Ultimately, you will get a greater return on your investment if you run highly efficient equipment for a longer amount of time.

 Just think, what would happen if a vehicle’s horn failed to sound, leaving the operator unable to warn another driver, or if it’s brakes didn’t work and the vehicle couldn’t be stopped safely – imagine how a failed system could cause a heavy object to fall and lead to serious injury…